Dabangg

 Dabangg is a 2010 Indian Hindi-language action comedy film directed by Abhinav Singh Kashyap and produced by Malaika Arora and Arbaaz Khan under Arbaaz Khan Productions with Dhilin Mehta under Shree Ashtavinayak Cine Vision.
 The film stars Salman Khan, Sonakshi Sinha, Arbaaz Khan and Sonu Sood in the lead roles, while Om Puri, Dimple Kapadia, Vinod Khanna, Anupam Kher, Mahesh Manjrekar and Mahie Gill feature in supporting roles.
 The film marks the debut of Sinha as an actress, Arbaaz Khan as a producer and Kashyap as a director.
 Arora makes a special appearance in the song "Munni Badnaam Hui".

 Dabangg is set in the Indian state of Uttar Pradesh.
-It was made with a budget of ₹30 crore and marketed at ₹12 crore.
 The film was shot primarily in the town of Wai in Maharashtra, while other major scenes were shot in the United Arab Emirates.

 Dabangg was released during Eid on 10 September 2010 in nearly 2,100 cinemas worldwide, where it received positive reviews from critics, with praise for the performances of the cast (especially Khan and Sood), the action sequences, soundtrack and humour.
 It went on to gross ₹219 crore worldwide and became the highest-grossing Hindi film of 2010.

 Dabangg has won several awards—the National Film Award for Best Popular Film Providing Wholesome Entertainment and six Filmfare Awards, including Best Film and Best Female Debut (Sinha).
 The film was remade in Tamil as Osthe, with Sood reprising his role, and in Telugu as Gabbar Singh.
 It was followed by two sequels: Dabangg 2 (2012) and Dabangg 3 (2019).
 The latter serves as a partial prequel, describing a flashback which formed the events of Dabangg.